tylertreat/frugal/documentation/glossary.md

 then used to correlate a response to a request.
 The operation ID is an internal implementation detail and is not exposed to the user.

+An FContext should belong to a single request for the lifetime of that request.
+It can be reused once the request has completed, though they should generally not be reused.

 ## FProcessor

 FProcessor is Frugal's equivalent of Thrift's TProcessor.
 It's a generic object which operates upon an input stream and writes to an output stream.
 Specifically, an FProcessor is provided to an FServer in order to wire up a service handler to process requests.

+## FProcessorFactory

+FProcessorFactory produces FProcessors and is used by an FServer.
+It takes a TTransport and returns an FProcessor wrapping it.

+## FProcessorFunction*

+FProcessorFunction is used internally by generated code.
+An FProcessor registers an FProcessorFunction for each service method.
+Like FProcessor, an FProcessorFunction exposes a single process call, which is used to handle a method invocation.

 ## FProtocol